priyansh-narang2308/auris/README.md

 ## Using google calendar as well for checking if its connected or not
 ## taking only the first 20 events to reducd ugliness in upcoming meetings route

+# Flow
+## Take all the fucntions frrom the usemeeting.ts like fetchupcoming meetings pastmeetings oauth for calendar bottoggling and all and using in the home page